ErSudhanshuShukla/Arduino-ESP-Projects/ESP_IoT_Projects/Monitoring_Environment_IoT/IoT_Water_Level_Monitor/README.md

 </details>

-- The ultrasonic sensor measures the distance between the sensor and the water surface.
-- The measured distance is converted into **water height** based on tank height.
-- Water height is mapped into **percentage (0–100%)**.
-- The percentage value is sent to **Virtual Pin V7** every second.
-- LED Indicators:
-  - 🔴 Red LED → Water level below 20% (Low Level)
-  - 🟢 Green LED → Water level above 80% (Tank Full)
-  - Both OFF → Medium water level
-- Live water level can be monitored on both the **Blynk App** and the **Serial Monitor**.

 ## 🚀 Future Improvements
 - Add automatic motor control for tank filling.
 - Add push notification when tank is full/empty.
 - Add buzzer alert for low water level.
 - Add OLED display for local monitoring.
 - Add cloud data logging.